khavernathy/mcmd/README.md

 # Operating System requirements
 MCMD works out-of-the-box on Linux (tested on Ubuntu 16.04) and Mac (tested on OS X El Capitan v10.11.6).<br />
+We recommend Visual Molecular Dynamics for data visualization, but the output is compatible with most other software<br />

 # TODO
 -> MC: add "desired N" option to fill a system until a desired N is reached (accelerate uptake), then do NVT<br />